 Mechanic

-Mechanics diagnose, repair, and maintain vehicles and machinery.
+Mechanics inspect, repair, and maintain vehicles and machinery.
 They use technical knowledge and problem-solving skills to keep equipment running smoothly.

 - Hard Skills: Diagnostics, Welding, Electrical Systems, Engine Repair, Tool Proficiency